EQEmu/Server/libs/zlibng/arch/s390/README.md

 # Introduction

-This directory contains SystemZ deflate hardware acceleration support.
+This directory Contains SystemZ deflate hardware acceleration support.
 It can be enabled using the following build commands:

     $ ./configure --with-dfltcc-deflate --with-dfltcc-inflate